-It is such a wonder how a place that releases much of earth's fury can reveal such a tranquil sight.
+It's truly remarkable how a place that unleashes much of Earth's fury can also unveil such a tranquil sight.

 Mt.
-Kanla-on or (Canla-on) is an active volcano, which has recorded 25 eruptions since 1886.
-On August 10, 1996, it erupted without warning, killing 3 mountaineers.
+Kanla-on, or Canla-on, is an active volcano that has experienced 25 eruptions since 1886.
+On August 10, 1996, it erupted without warning, tragically claiming the lives of three mountaineers.

 Getting here is another story.

-We took advantage of the last long weekend (with November 29 declared as holiday in lieu of November 30 Bonifacio Day) and went on an expedition on this popular mountaineering destination.
-We took the Mapot - Mananawin Trail, which we found out later on from our mountaineer friend from Bacolod, Jomari, that this is one of the most difficult trails.
-Our aching legs were proof of that.
+We seized the opportunity of the last long weekend, with November 29 declared a holiday in lieu of Bonifacio Day on November 30, and embarked on an expedition to this renowned mountaineering destination.
+Opting for the Mapot-Mananawin Trail, we later discovered from our mountaineer friend from Bacolod, Jomari, that this is one of the most challenging trails.
+Our aching legs served as undeniable proof of that fact.

 Ben aka Solarman and Mamu Rex

-This next part of the trail leads us to Makawiwili Peak.
-This is the part when two of our friends already experienced cramps, delaying us further in our itinerary.
+The next segment of the trail led us to Makawiwili Peak.
+Unfortunately, this is where two of our friends experienced cramps, causing a delay in our itinerary.

 Melvin, Mavie, Rhandz, Noel

-It was already dark when we reached the final assault to Makawiwili Peak.
-The first team to arrive at the Makawiwili Peak decided to set up an e-camp (emergency camp).
+It was already dark by the time we reached the final ascent to Makawiwili Peak.
+The first team to arrive decided to set up an emergency camp (e-camp).

 Mavi, Rhandz, Solarman, moi and Noel

-Makawiwili is an excellent vantage point.
+Makawiwili serves as an excellent vantage point.
 This secondary peak is also the 4th highest in the Visayas.
-Good thing we were rewarded the following day with a glorious sunrise.
+Thankfully, our endurance and efforts were rewarded the following day with a glorious sunrise.

 Me

-The best part of this three day itinerary is the 2nd day when we just trekked to our next camp site, which is the shoulder and explored the summit.
-We decided to forego the Margaja Valley (except for our guides who went there to get water for the camp and one of our friends.)
+The highlight of this three-day itinerary was the second day when we simply trekked to our next campsite, the shoulder, and explored the summit.
+We made the decision to skip the Margaja Valley, with the exception of our guides and one of our friends, who went there to fetch water for the camp.

 Margaja Valley from our Campsite